ChristopherAndrewTopalian/CATopalian_Japanese_Knotweed_Eradication/src/methods/cut_and_cover/cut_and_cover.md

 One or two times in the season we may have to lift each trash bag up and remove the very small amount of very thin material underneath.

-But, in a couple of seasons, that ground will be cleared of Knotweed from keeping the cover over it!
+But, in 5 or 10 of seasons, that ground will be cleared of Knotweed from keeping the cover over it!

 ---

 We remove the trash bags for winter to preserve them for next season.

+---

+Instead of using dirt to cover the trash bags down, we can instead use packing tape and tape the seams.

+Packing tape or Duct Tape will keep the trashbags together making them much easier to manage.

+---

 //----//